mages/ChainLadder/README.md

 - General multivariate chain ladder-models
 - Loss development factor fitting and Cape Cod models
 - Generalized linear models
-- One year claims development results functions
+- One year claims development result functions
 - Utility functions to:
   - convert tables into triangles and triangles into tables
   - convert cumulative into incremental and incremental into cumulative triangles